There are few things in life that I’m scared of, in a phobia sort of way. I understand you can’t “sort of” have a phobia but you get the drift.

 The other area is that of climbing.
 More accurately, indoor wall climbing.
 I hate it.
 I tried it once before.
 I ended up gripping the wall, about six feet off the ground and the person with me had to “rescue” me.

 I don’t know what changed.
-I do know heights is something that has bothered me for as far back as I can remember – aside from the above.
+I do know heights have bothered me for as far back as I can remember – aside from the above.

 Maybe, I fell out of a tree, got my shorts stuck at the top of the fence or the drainpipe unattached itself from the wall.